Maximilian Wöber: Red Bull Salzburg

 On 13 August 2019, Wöber agreed to a five-year contract with Austrian side FC Red Bull Salzburg for a reported fee of €12 million, making him the most expensive player in Austrian Bundesliga.

 Leeds United

-On 3 January 2023, Wöber signed a four-and-a-half year contract with English Premier League club Leeds United for an undisclosed fee.
+On 3 January 2023, Wöber signed a four-and-a-half-year contract with English Premier League club Leeds United for an undisclosed fee.

-On 8 January 2023 Wöber made his debut in the FA Cup third round 2-2 draw against Cardiff City as a second-half substitute.
-On 13 January 2023 he made his Premier League debut in the 2-1 defeat to Aston Villa.
+On 8 January 2023 Wöber made his debut in the FA Cup third round draw against Cardiff City as a second-half substitute at the Cardiff City Stadium.
+On 13 January 2023 he made his Premier League debut in the 2–1 defeat to Aston Villa.

+Borussia Mönchengladbach (loan)

+On 31 July 2023, Wöber joined German Bundesliga club Borussia Mönchengladbach on a season-long loan.

+Return to Leeds

+Wöber returned to Elland Road for the 2024–25 season, where he scored his first goal for The Whites in a 2–0 home win on 7 December 2024 over Derby County.

+Werder Bremen (loan)

+On 4 July 2025, Wöber returned to the Bundesliga and joined SV Werder Bremen on loan.

 International career

 Wöber got his first call up to the senior Austria side for 2018 FIFA World Cup qualifiers against Wales and Georgia in September 2017.
-On 6 October 2017, he made his debut for the Austria national team in a 3–2 win against Serbia.
+On 6 October 2017, he made his debut for Austria in a 3–2 win against Serbia.
+He missed out on Austria's final squad for UEFA Euro 2020.

+In June 2024, Wöber was called up to represent Austria at UEFA Euro 2024.
+He scored an own goal in their opening 1–0 defeat to France.